Turkey men's national junior ice hockey team: History

-Turkey played its first game in 1997 against the Netherlands during the Pool D tournament of the 1998 IIHF World U20 Championship.
-Turkey lost the game 32–1.
-The following year Turkey again competed in the Pool D tournament of the IIHF World U20 Championships.
-Turkey lost all four of their games including the one against the Netherlands which they lost 37–0.
-The loss to the Netherlands was recorded as their worst ever defeat in international competition.
+Turkey played its first game in 1997 against the Netherlands during the Pool D tournament of the 1998 IIHF World U20 Championship, losing the game 32–1.
+The following year, Turkey again competed in the Pool D tournament of the IIHF World U20 Championships.
+Turkey lost all four of their games including the one against the Netherlands which they lost 37–0, which was recorded as their worst ever defeat in international competition.

-In 2003 Turkey returned from a three-year absence to compete in the Division III tournament at the 2003 IIHF World U20 Championship.
+In 2003, Turkey returned from a three-year absence to compete in the Division III tournament at the 2003 IIHF World U20 Championship.
 They won their first game ever in their first game back, defeating Luxembourg 14–1.
-In 2006 Turkey recorded their largest ever win in international competition after defeating Armenia 28–3 during the 2006 IIHF World U20 Championship Division III tournament.
-Turkey continued to compete in Division III of the IIHF World U20 Championships until 2009 where they did not participate in that year's tournament.
+In 2006, Turkey recorded their largest ever win in international competition after defeating Armenia 28–3 during the 2006 IIHF World U20 Championship Division III tournament.
+Turkey continued to compete in Division III of the IIHF World U20 Championships until 2009, where they did not participate in that year's tournament.

-In 2010 Turkey returned to the World U20 Championships and hosted the Division III tournament in Istanbul.
-In 2012 they finished fifth in the Division III tournament being held in Dunedin, New Zealand.
+In 2010, Turkey returned to the World U20 Championships and hosted the Division III tournament in Istanbul.
+In 2012, they finished fifth in the Division III tournament being held in Dunedin, New Zealand.